 On the LWC side, most base components perform their own client-side validations.
 For example, lightning-record-form respects system-level requiredness, but not page-level requiredness.
 For your custom components, you can build your own validation mechanisms.

-What are your security requirements?
-Should the form check the user’s access before performing certain operations?
-Should you sanitize user inputs?
+• Should the form check the user’s access before performing certain operations?

 *Requires Apex

-But what if you don’t want to grant users a particular permission?
-What if you want users to be able to perform a particular operation when they're using your form, but not through any other form or interaction?
-That’s where system context comes in.
 System context is a way to elevate the running user’s permissions for the duration of the session, so that the user doesn’t need, for example, Update access to the Case object to successfully complete your case update form.
 This is especially useful for unauthenticated communities.
 Instead of granting guest users potentially dangerous abilities, set your form to run in system context.

 Of course, system context is a double-edged sword and you should use it only when necessary.
 When a form runs in system context, every single CRUD operation bypasses object- and field-level security and sharing — not just the specific operation you care about.

-Note that system context has no bearing on who Salesforce considers the actor – the name you see in the Last Modified By field.
+Also note that system context has no bearing on who Salesforce considers the actor – the name you see in the Last Modified By field.
 For each operation that your form performs, such as the case update, the actor is the running user even if the form runs in a different context.

-Querying for Records in Flow in System Context with Experience Sites: If you’re running a Flow in system context on an Experience Site, especially unauthenticated, we recommend only storing specific fields in your Get Records elements.
-When you pass the results of a Get Records element into a subflow, invocable action, or a Lightning Component, all fields from that object can be inspected from the browser’s developer tools.
-This might make fields available to your Experience Site users you may not intend.
-By specifying specific fields in your Get Records, you can ensure only the right fields are exposed even with system context enabled.
+If you are running a flow in system context on an Experience Cloud site, especially unauthenticated, we recommend storing only specific fields in your Get Records elements.
+When you're working with Flow and you pass the results of a Get Records element into a subflow, invocable action, or a Lightning component, all fields from that object can be inspected via the browser’s developer tools.
+This might make fields available to your Experience Cloud site users you may not intend.
+By specifying specific fields in your Get Records elements, you can ensure only the right fields are exposed even with system context enabled.

-Sanitizing Inputs: To protect your org from bad actors, also consider input sanitization.
+To protect your org from bad actors, also consider input sanitization.
 Suppose you have an input on a publicly accessible form that could be mapped to a Rich Text field in your org.
 You may want to consider automation that strips out any HTML that could hide malicious URLs.
 In general, it’s not ideal to implement this sanitization at the form level, because you could have any number of sources write to these fields.
 We recommend creating a Fast Field Update Flow (Before Save) or use an existing Apex Trigger on the object to strip out or modify any potential HTML that might be entered in the form.

 Best practices:

 • Avoid running flows in system context for guest users for security reasons.
-Create permission sets with limited field access assigned to the Experience site’s guest user profile instead.
+Create permission sets with limited field access assigned to the Experience Cloud site’s guest user profile instead.

 • If you plan to embed a form in an external webpage, consider sanitizing user inputs to remove HTML using a Fast Field Update Flow or Apex Trigger if they will eventually be mapped to Rich Text fields to prevent any potential phishing attacks from bad actors.